UCSB-CS-RACELab/Roots-Diagnosis/README.md

 * Implement a new data store by implementing the `DataStore` interface.
 * Implement a new bottleneck identification mechanism by extending the `BottleneckFinder` class.
 * Implement a new change point detector by extending the `ChangePointDetector` class.

+## Using Roots with a Different Cloud Platform
+The data analysis code is completely independent from how the data is collected and stored.
+In our original prototype, we collect data from various compoenents available in AppScale.
+This data is then stored in an ElasticSearch server (using the schema outlined above).
+However, it is possible to use the data analysis code with data collected from a different cloud platform, and stored using a different schema.

+The data storage layer is abstracted out by the `DataStore` interface.
+We provide a default implementation of this interface based on ElasticSearch (`ElsticSearchDataStore`).
+One may study the schema we have used, and store their data in a similar format, so it can be read using the same class.
+The `ElasticSearchDataStore` allows some flexibility around the attribute names used in indices.
+However, if it's too complicated to retrofit your data into our format, you should consider writing your own implementation of the `DataStore` interface.

+Once your data storage layer is properly configured and integrated to Roots through the `DataStore` interface, the data analysis code (anomaly detectors, handlers etc) should work with no additional changes.